AIA New England Citation Award

 About Hacin + Associates

 A New England Design Hall of Fame inductee, David Hacin, FAIA, established Hacin + Associates, a South End team of more than 20 designers.
-Twelve years after its founding, the architecture firm expanded to provide interior design services, and eventually would also offer graphic and furniture design, as well as branding services for their clients.
+Twelve years after its founding, the architecture firm expanded to provide interior design services, and eventually would also offer graphic, exhibit, and furniture design.
 Through their partnership with Sasaki Associates, Hacin + Associates works toward sustainable and boundary-pushing advancements in architecture.
 Hacin is a member of the Boston Civic Design Commission and a co-founder of the Design Industry Groups of Massachusetts.
-Under his direction as principal and creative director of Hacin + Associates, the firm’s workplace designs have been featured in Fast Company, Improper Bostonian, and Architectural Record.
+Under his direction as principal and creative director of Hacin + Associates, the firm’s workplace designs have been published globally and the firm has been recognized with over 60 design awards.

 Margulies Perruzzi Architects